IanWitham/javascript-tutorial-en/1-js/02-first-steps/15-function-expressions-arrows/article.md

 Sometimes that's handy to declare a local function only needed in that only block.
 But that feature may also cause problems.

-For instance, let's imagine that we need to declare a function `welcome()` depending on the `age` variable that we get in run time.
-And then we plan to use it sometimes later.
+For instance, let's imagine that we need to declare a function `welcome()` depending on the `age` variable, which we get at run time, and we plan to use the function sometime later.

 The code below doesn't work: